oneapi-src/oneAPI-samples/DirectProgramming/Fortran/DenseLinearAlgebra/optimize-integral/README.md

 ## What did we learn?
 There are big jumps going from O0 to O1, and from O1 to O2.
 But we see minimal performance gain going from O2 to O3.
-This does vary by application but generally with Intel&reg; Compilers O2 has the most optimizations.
+This does vary by application but generally with Intel® Compilers O2 has the most optimizations.
 Sometimes O3 can help, of course, but generally, O2 is sufficient for most applications.

 ### Further Exploration
-The Intel&reg; Fortran Compiler has many options for optimization.
+The Intel® Fortran Compiler has many options for optimization.
-If you have a genuine Intel&reg; Architecture processor, try these additional options
+If you have a genuine Intel® Architecture processor, try these additional options

    edit 'Makefile' using your favorite editor.
 To set additional optimizations uncomment FC = ifort -O3 and add additional options shown: